The Psychedelic Explorers embody these four key macro trends:

 “Lockdown was tough for a lot of reasons, especially socially.
 It forced me to get a little more experimental.”

 As typical outlets like bars and restaurants closed their doors, people sought alternative avenues for both escape and entertainment.
 One in three people reported increased substance use, with alcohol seeing the most significant jump.
 Marijuana was a close second and ranked above tobacco, indicating that its use has become widely popularized despite the lack of widespread legalization.
 While psychedelics saw a relatively small increase, a double-digit jump is still notable given their much lower prevalence.
 Psychedelic usage also increased for meaningfully different reasons, with top drivers being finding meaning in life, feeling connected, and pure entertainment, as opposed to stress mitigation — the case for most other types of substance use.
 A general rise in substance exploration coupled with the clear destigmatization of marijuana over the past few years suggests that a growth trajectory similar to marijuana could lie ahead for the psychedelic category.

 Psychedelic Explorers are more interested in the potential health benefits than anything else, with 83% citing either mental or physical health benefits as a reason they are willing to try.
 And it’s no wonder — on average, they are at least two to three times more likely to be facing any given health condition.
-As healthcare systems began scrambling to manage Covid-related cases, many may have either lacked access to their normal avenues for care for non-Covid-related issues or hesitated to take advantage of them for fear of coming into contact with illness.
-Skyrocketing health issues among the general population and the increase in those living with a disability are one catalyst behind the massive 2021 increase in psychedelic research funding and billion-dollar IPOs.
+As healthcare systems began scrambling to manage Covid-related cases, many may have either lacked access to their normal avenues for care for non-COVID-related issues or hesitated to take advantage of them for fear of coming into contact with illness.
+Skyrocketing health issues among the general population and the increase in those living with a disability are one catalyst behind the massive 33-fold increase in psychedelic research funding in 2021 compared to before the pandemic.